JustalK/SERVER-API/README.md

 http://localhost:5000/admin
 ```

+**WARNING** : At February 06 2020, the AdminBro in production create a Teaser error with infinite call.
+The trick is to modify the `env` production or to force the minify to false in the source code.

 ## Monitoring

 The monitoring is enable by default and can be viewed live on the endpoint `/status` :